 - Freedom from platform fees

-You can take our Premium plan for a free test drive and see firsthand how you can super-charge your fundraising.
+You can take our Advanced plan for a free test drive and see firsthand how you can super-charge your fundraising.
 Learn more and see these tools in action at a live demo!

 5. Invest in staff and engage volunteers